 While there are no grains inside, they do include so-called “superfoods” like cranberries and flaxseed.
 Your kitty doesn’t need these, per se, but they are full of valuable antioxidants nonetheless.

-Wellness Complete Health does a great job of providing nutrition and great taste in each can, and we’re not sure what else you could possibly ask for from a kitten food.
+Wellness Complete Health does a great job of providing nutrition and great taste in each can, and we’re not sure what else you could possibly ask for from a kitten food, which is why we think it’s the best canned kitten food out there.

 2. Purina Fancy Feast Tender Feast Canned Kitten Food — Best Value

-Purina Fancy Feast gets a bad rap for being mass-produced, but the food is actually pretty good!
+Purina Fancy Feast Kitten Wet Food gets a bad rap for being mass-produced, but the food is actually pretty good!

 It’s not a top-of-the-line food, to be sure, but it may actually be the best wet kitten food for the money, as it packs an admirable amount of nutrition in each can for a relatively low price.